guilherme-santos/resume/README.md

 **Main Technologies:** Go, gRPC, MariaDB, GraphQL, Docker, AWS, Kubernetes;

-I helped to develop a whole car-sharing platform focused on professionals from scratch.
-All backend was written in Go and MariaDB as database, the communication between our microservices was done through gRPC.
-For external communication, we provided a RESTful API and a GraphQL API for easy integration with our Web App and our Mobile apps.
+I was member of the team that created a car-sharing platform focused on professionals.
+The whole backend was written in Go and MariaDB as database.
+The communication between microservices was done through gRPC and we also provided a RESTful and GraphQL API for the integration with our web and mobile apps.

 The infrastructure was built using Terraform running in a Kubernetes cluster on AWS.